 This course is designed to help you understand how local, national, and international public policy works and to help you to participate in politics.
 The overarching goal of the seminar is to learn how public policy is shaped and to expose you to information from experts, both in person (or remotely) and in print.
 You will have the unique opportunity to listen to first-hand accounts from government and non-government officials who participate in policymaking, as well as engaging the historical background related to critical policy issues.
-The seminar will engage questions including who shapes policy and how; what makes advocacy successful and/or influential; and what the major issues facing the country are local, national, and international, and how they are intertwined.
+The seminar will engage questions including who shapes policy and how; what makes advocacy successful and/or influential; and what the major issues facing the country are-local, national, and international, and how they are intertwined-many of which are being highlighted by the 2020 presidential campaign.